doriang102/doriang102.github.io/_posts/2017-11-01-introduction-to-classification.md

 $$L(\beta) = \sum_{i=1}^N y_i \log p(x_i \lvert \beta ) + (1-y_i) \log (1-p(x_i \lvert \beta)).$$

 This is our starting point for a large collection of classification models, whether we are talking about Logistic Regression or Random Forest.
+However with Random Forests, we don't have a parameterization, but rather assume that our probability functions are piecewise constant (see below or the post on Ensemble Methods for more details).

-### Logistic Regression
+## Logistic Regression
 Here we assume that
 $$ p(x) = \frac{1}{1 + e^{-\beta \cdot x} } .$$

 ### Decision Trees

-# Maximizing Likelihood

 # Regularization

 # Classification Evaluation